 The process of effectively making changes is not taught in school, and unless you ended up with a parent with that skill and the resolve to teach it is likely you never received formal training on how to change.
-If you have not yet developed this skill this article discusses some of the basics of creating lasting change as it applies to the Mediterranean food diet, eliminating belly fat, losing weight, and staying healthy.
+If you have not yet developed this skill this article discusses some of the basics of creating lasting change as it applies to the Mediterranean food diet, intermittent fasting, eliminating belly fat, losing weight, and staying healthy.

 Now that you have decided to embrace the Mediterranean food diet it is time to make this change stick for good.
 Most of us benefit from support and guidance through transformation unless we are already adept at change.
 We know that saying and doing are two different things, making this change is an active enterprise, sitting back and being passive will not suffice.
 While some may find tossing out all non-Mediterranean Diet food is the best way to start the either /or mentality will make it difficult to recover from failing.
 Studies show that habits usually take weeks or more to firmly establish and will be particularly challenging between 3 days and 10 days after starting.
 Know that there will be resistance from your body as the drive to return to the familiar is overwhelming, even if the familiar is killing you.
 Making changes slowly may mean you won’t see results quickly enough to give you incentive to continue.
 Stick with whatever style will work best for you and your family if they are joining you.

 Moral licensing is one identified behavior that affects most of us.
 Knowing that we have limited will power, it also helps to recognize this behavior when it happens so you can nip it in the bud.
 I recently hiked for three hours on a holiday known for overeating.
 In the past I would give myself permission to overeat and top it off with dessert.
 Recognizing this I was able to eat slowly, and just enough to feel satiated, then saved the dessert for another day.
-Thee net gain was considerable in terms of health and well being, no bloated too full feeling, just good exercise and just the right amount of Mediterranean Diet food.
+The net gain was considerable in terms of health and well-being, no bloated too full feeling, just good exercise and just the right amount of Mediterranean Diet food.
 The impetus to offset sacrifice with food or sedentary rewards is easy to overcome once you recognize it and defeat peer pressure.
 The body’s demand for the rewards is based on what the body expects to feel, the comfort of salt, sugar, or fat.
 Even being aware of this habit, I continue to catch myself falling prey to the allure of having those substances as a reward.
 Recognizing and dealing effectively with moral licensing is a very good step in the direction of adopting the best Mediterranean Diet for you.

 Another effective way to conserve willpower while effectively adopting the Mediterranean Way of Eating is to change your mindset and identify as that person you want to be.
 That person won’t swing by the fast food place for fries on the way home, just saying to him or herself I am not someone who does that, or I make healthy choices and the results are plenty enough reward.